 The Planning Commission Draft was released on July 7, 2022.
+There are no changes proposed to the Planning Commission Draft.

 Comprehensive Redline Summary.
 All changes made to the Public Draft, the Revised Public Draft, and the Planning Commission Draft are recorded in the Comprehensive Redline Summary document, which is shared as Appendix C to the Plan (see Exhibit G).